tyleratracey/coinbase-report/README.md

 ![alt text](https://github.com/tyleratracey/coinbase-report/blob/main/png/csv.png?raw=true)

-- Open up the config.json file and add the assets you would like to run a report on as a comma separated list **("BTC","ETH","ADA")**, and set the value of your tax percentage.
+- Open up the **config.json** file and add the assets you would like to run a report on as a comma separated list **Example: "BTC,ETH,ADA"**, and set the value of your tax percentage.
 You can find out your tax bracket information online.
-Normally in the US, long term capital gains tax is around 15% **(0.15)**.
+Normally in the US, long term capital gains tax is around 15% **Example: "0.15"**.

 ![alt text](https://github.com/tyleratracey/coinbase-report/blob/main/png/config.png?raw=true)